DC20-Obsidian/script/README.md

 This is a script to convert the DC20 TTRPG PDF into JSON and Obsidian flavored markdown.

 ## How do I access the output?
-Use the website to unlock and download the zip archive. [website](https://dc20obsidain.pages.dev/) (TODO include link to website) It requires owning a copy of the PDF to unlock, so if you don't own a copy, go ahead and buy one [here](https://thedungeoncoach.com/products/dc20-core-rules).
+Use the website to unlock and download the zip archive. ([Output](/output) [Unlock Tool](/unlock.html)) It requires owning a copy of the PDF to unlock, so if you don't own a copy, go ahead and buy one [here](https://thedungeoncoach.com/products/dc20-core-rules).

 ## Is there a free version?
 Yes, Alan (AKA the Dungeon Coach) has graciously permitted us to share the player options for levels 1-2.

+## Are there any restrictions?
-*(Note: while the code in this repository is open source, DC20, both the source PDF and the output of this script, including the free section, is proprietary.
-Any questions regarding this should be directed to Alan thedungeoncoach@thedungeoncoach.com, or one of his [discord moderators](https://discord.gg/8yCwh6ZVq7))*
+While the code in this repository is open source, DC20, both the source PDF and the output of this script, including the free section, is proprietary.
+**This is under the same restrictions as the orginal PDF.**
+Any questions regarding this should be directed to Alan thedungeoncoach@thedungeoncoach.com, or one of his [discord moderators](https://discord.gg/8yCwh6ZVq7))

 ## What is the project status/roadmap?
 - [X] spells